-Utility customers throughout the Austin area are being targeted by impostor utility scams each day.
-Scammers typically reach customers by phone call, letter, or email, but may also send text messages or even visit your home.
+Utility customers throughout the Austin area are being targeted by utility scams each day.
+The scammers claim to work for City of Austin Utilities, Austin Energy, or Austin Water.
+They typically reach customers by phone call, letter, or email, but may also send text messages or even visit your home.

 The scammer warns that the customer’s utilities will be disconnected if the customer fails to make an immediate payment, typically using a reloadable prepaid debit card or other non-traceable form of payment.

 Scammers often use valid-looking phone numbers, official-looking letterheads or bills, graphics, uniforms, and other forms of fraudulent identification.
 City of Austin Utilities is sharing this information to help customers recognize and avoid falling for scams.

 - Threat to disconnect — The impostor utility representative aggressively tells the customer his or her account is past due and service will be disconnected — usually within an hour — if a large payment is not made.

 - Request for immediate payment —The scammer instructs the customer to quickly purchase a prepaid debit card, widely available at retail stores.

 - Request for prepaid debit card info — The scammer asks the customer for the prepaid debit card’s number, which grants the scammer instant access to the card’s funds.